Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

 \paragraph{WebAssembly Runtime Overhead}

 For CPU-bound applications, the overhead of \sysname versus native applications is dominated by the Wasm engine.
-A plethora of works have studied both execution and memory overheads of Wasm ~\cite{EmpoweringWasm,StandaloneWasmRt,NonWebWasmEval}, including potential optimization techniques for startup~\cite{WizerEval} and bounds-checking~\cite{LeapsAndBounds}.
-The efficiency of Wasm programs is a complex subject and orthogonal to this work, since it is fundamentally a compiler problem that boils down to the ability of the Wasm engine to produce good native code.
-To provide a baseline, recent analysis of Wasm runtime performance~\cite{wasm2023-performance} shows a median slowdown (on performance-focused Wasm engines) of 2.32 times over native execution.
+A plethora of works have studied both execution and memory overheads of Wasm ~\cite{EmpoweringWasm,StandaloneWasmRt,NonWebWasmEval,titzer2024whose}, including complex optimization techniques for startup \cite{WizerEval} and bounds-checking~\cite{LeapsAndBounds,yedidia2024lightweight}, which is orthogonal to this work. \difftxt{To provide a baseline, an analysis in 2023 of Wasm runtime performance~\cite{wasm2023-performance} shows a median slowdown (on performance-focused Wasm engines) of 2.32 times over native execution without SIMD~\cite{WasmSimd} and Tail Call~\cite{WasmTailCall} language extensions.}

 \paragraph{Memory}